 After making her Winter X Games debut in 2008, Groenewoud made a gradual move up the ranks, finishing third in both 2010 and 2011.
 Less than two weeks after that second bronze medal, she claimed gold at the 2011 FIS World Championships.
-But Groenewoud has never been more proud of her skiing than she was at the 2012 Winter X Games.
+But Groenewoud has never been prouder of her skiing than she was at the 2012 Winter X Games in Aspen.
 Her friend and teammate Burke, who had been an active lobbyist for the inclusion of ski halfpipe on the Olympic program, had passed away on January 19 after a training accident.

 Just over a week later, tribute was paid to four-time Winter X Games champion Burke and Groenewoud decided to let the love shown by those in attendance lift her up.
-Wearing a red ‘Sarah’ sticker on her helmet, Groenewoud performed the biggest air of the competition and won gold with an X Games record score of 93.66.
+Wearing a red “Sarah” sticker on her helmet, Groenewoud performed the biggest air of the competition and won gold with an X Games record score of 93.66.
 She went on to win gold at the X Games in Europe as well, becoming one of just three female halfpipe skiers to win both X Games gold in one year.

-FIS World Championships: 2013 – 12th; 2011 – GOLD; 2009 – 11th
+FIS World Championships: 2017 – 7th; 2013 – 12th; 2011 – GOLD; 2009 – 11th

 Winter X Games: 2015 – 8th (Aspen); 2014 – SILVER (Aspen); 2013 – SILVER (Aspen), 4th (Tignes); 2012 – GOLD (Aspen), GOLD (Tignes); 2011 – BRONZE (Aspen), 5th (Tignes); 2010 – BRONZE (Aspen), SILVER (Tignes); 2009 – 4th (Aspen); 2008 – 10th (Aspen)